microsoft/Dynamics-365-Industry-Accelerators/README.md

 # Contributing

-If you wish to contribute please clone the repo. then for each accelerator, please modify the files that are in the proper folder of the proper branch.
+If you wish to contribute please clone the repo.
+For each accelerator, please modify the files that are in the proper folder of the proper branch.
 So for Health create checkout Health locally.
-Then in the health folder, make all your changes.
-Each contains all files, but only the sub folders that match up with the accelerator branch will be merged.
-Merges to master will occur from these sub branches only.
+Then in the health sub-folder of the health branch, make all your changes.
+Each branch contains all files for all accelerators, but only the sub-folders that match up with the accelerator branch will be merged into that branch.
+Merges to master will occur from these branches/sub-folder combinations only.

 # Acclerators